Sustainability Strategy and ESG Model

 Climate and emissions

-To achieve Scope 1, 2 and 3 carbon neutrality by 2040, Plenitude defined a decarbonization strategy based on increasing the installed capacity of renewable energy production plants, offering energy solutions to reduce consumption, progressively offsetting the CO2 emissions from gas combustion by customers and developing electric mobility services.
+To achieve Net Zero Scope 1, 2 and 3 by 2040, Plenitude defined a decarbonization strategy based on increasing power production from renewable sources by increasing installed capacity, offering energy solutions to reduce consumption, progressively offsetting the CO2 emissions from gas combustion by customers and developing e-mobility services.

-% power certified through guarantee of origin certificates over total energy sold at European level
+% power certified through guarantee of origin certificates from renewables sources over total energy sold at European level

 Scope 1, 2, 3 emissions (Location based) post offset [2]